Caroline Sampson

 Caroline Sampson (born 2 August 1984) is a Ghanaian radio presenter, TV show host, compere, and voiceover artist best known for her TV and radio commercials.
 She began her career in the media in 2005 when she ended up as a finalist in the third edition of the Ghanaian reality TV pageant Miss Malaika Ghana.

 In addition to TV and radio presenting, Sampson has hosted reality TV shows, corporate events, movie premieres, and album launches.
 She was the first anglophone African and Ghanaian to win the award for Best Presenter at the Stars Integration of Culture of Africa festival and competition held in Benin.

 Career

 Modeling

 Sampson's career began as a contestant in the third edition of the TV reality show, Miss Malaika Ghana, in 2005.
 She placed among the final 16 contestants.

-She also contested in the Top Ghana Model Contest in 2006 and through that she became a full-time model.
+She also competed in Top Model Ghana in 2006 where she placed as the Runner-up.

 She worked as a model with some fashion designers like Kofi Ansah, Ozwald Boateng, Nana Asihene as well as House of Eccentric.